avionik-world/database-simplified/README.md

 # Database Simplified 🤙
-Here you can easily set up and use Morphia and Jedis.
+Here you can easily set up and use ArangoDB, Morphia and Jedis.

 ## Using Database Simplified in your plugin